ProfessorAkram/Unity-Programming/08-Game-Managers/game-manager.md

 Before adding additional logic to the **GameManager**, it’s important to verify that state changes are being properly managed.
 One way to do this is by having the **Player** trigger an event that tells the **GameManager** to change states.

 While technically any object could communicate with the **GameManager**, it’s important to limit which objects do.
-By limiting communcations with the **GameManager** we:
+By limiting communications with the **GameManager** we:
 - Reduce potential **conflicts and hidden dependencies**, because not every object is trying to control global state.
 - Maintain a **clean and logical line of communication**, making it **easier to track how and why state changes occur**.

-In many instances the **Player** class is a natural point of interaction in the game.
+In many instances, the **Player** class is a natural point of interaction in the game.
 Most events that affect game state — reaching a goal, taking damage, or completing a level — originate from the player's actions.
 By restricting communication to objects like the Player, the GameManager remains responsible for managing states without becoming entangled with unnecessary object interactions.

 #